david-fong/okiidoku/cpp/readme.md

 You can use `tput rmam` to disable the terminal's line wrapping, and `tput smam` to enable it again afterward.

-## Navigating the Source Code
+## Source Code

 The project is generally structured following [pitchfork layout conventions](https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/develop/data/spec.bs).

+I follow the Stroustrup casing convention (lower-snake case for variables, functions, and namespaces, and camel-case for user-defined types).
+For type aliases, I use lower-snake with a `_t` suffix.

 The project is set up for use with VS Code.
-After enabling the recommended extensions, you will need to perform [some initial steps](https://code.visualstudio.com/docs/cpp/cmake-linux#_select-a-kit) to tell VS Code what specific build tools you want to use.
+After installing and enabling the recommended extensions, you will need to perform [some initial steps](https://code.visualstudio.com/docs/cpp/cmake-linux#_select-a-kit) to tell VS Code what specific build tools ("kit") and configuration ("variant") you want to use.